-5. Policy and Procedures for Secure Retention of Records of Personal Health Information
+5. Policy and Procedures for Secure Retention of Records of Personal Health Information longer than the specified retention period.
+Inscyte's data sharing agreements with health information custodians also specify the retention period for the information in question.

 Inscyte Corporation has developed and implemented policies and procedures with respect to the secure retention of records of personal health information in paper and electronic format.